Booking your wedding photographer, and asking the right questions

 - Make sure you find out exactly what you get for the price – how many images, will they be digital, are they copyright free and printable?
 Some photographers charge extra for you to have all your images so be careful.
 Is an album included in the price?
 If so, do you want one - if not why pay for one?
 If the package does not include an album, can you get one at a later date if you want to?
 How long will the photographer be with you on the day?

 - How long will it take for you to get all your edited images?
-A few months after the wedding is not quick enough and is not acceptable.
+A few months after the wedding is not quick enough and is not acceptable, in my opinion.

 - Do guests get the chance to look at the photos and purchase them on a website?